-Workers’ compensation, or workers’ comp, is an insurance that you buy to cover your employees in case they get hurt at work.
+Workers’ compensation, or workers’ comp, is a type of small business insurance that you buy as an employer to cover your employees in case they get hurt at work.

-In nearly all states, the employer’s workers’ compensation policy is the only remedy available for accidental workplace injuries.
+In nearly all states, a workers’ compensation policy is the only remedy available for accidental workplace injuries.
 That means that as long as you pay your premiums, you’re protected from a big out-of-pocket payment if an employee gets injured on the job.

 - Wage replacement for money lost while injured

 - Other benefits to certain workers (e.g. coal miners) or their dependents.

 Is my business required to have workers’ comp insurance?